Nothing to Hide, but Something to Lose

 University of Toronto Law Journal (Forthcoming)

 45 Pages Posted: 11 Feb 2019 Last revised: 24 Jul 2019

 Date Written: February 1, 2019

 “I have nothing to hide” is among the most common and controversial arguments against privacy.
-In this article, we challenge this argument on its own terms.
-To do so, we construct a mathematical model combining the standard economic argument – that only people with “something to hide” will value privacy – with a formal concept of intrinsic privacy preferences and show that the inclusion of this second dimension causes the standard argument to fail.
-We then apply these insights to two legal contexts in which there are active policy debates: the protection of genetic information in the context of employer-provided health insurance and tax privacy.
+This article challenges the argument on its own terms.
+To do so, it constructs a model combining the standard economic argument – that only people with “something to hide” will value privacy – with a concept of intrinsic privacy preferences and shows that the inclusion of this second dimension causes the standard argument to fail.
+It then applies these insights to two legal contexts in which there are active policy debates: the protection of genetic information in the context of employer-provided health insurance and tax privacy.

 Suggested Citation: Suggested Citation